brazilian-utils/brazilian-utils/packages/is-valid-cpf/README.md

 # @brazilian-utils/is-valid-cpf

-Valid if CPF is valid
+Check if CPF is valid

 ## Installation